abhinavdangeti/abhinavdangeti_repo/trivBloomFilter/README.txt

 A Bloom Filter

-1. Compile & Run calc.cc as:
+1. Compile & Run theCalc.cc as:
     make calculate TESTARGS="<key_count> <false_postive_probability>"

     This would output bitArray_size and hashes_count, which are needed to compile and run theFilter.